ansys/pystk/doc/source/api/ansys/stk/core/vgt/VectorGeometryToolSystemOnSurface.rst

 VectorGeometryToolSystemOnSurface
 =================================

-.. py:class:: VectorGeometryToolSystemOnSurface
+.. py:class:: ansys.stk.core.vgt.VectorGeometryToolSystemOnSurface

-   Bases: py:obj:`~IVectorGeometryToolSystemOnSurface`, py:obj:`~IVectorGeometryToolSystem`, py:obj:`~ITimeToolTimeProperties`, py:obj:`~IAnalysisWorkbenchComponent`
+   Bases: py:obj:`~ansys.stk.core.vgt.IVectorGeometryToolSystemOnSurface`, py:obj:`~ansys.stk.core.vgt.IVectorGeometryToolSystem`, py:obj:`~ansys.stk.core.vgt.ITimeToolTimeProperties`, py:obj:`~ansys.stk.core.vgt.IAnalysisWorkbenchComponent`

    A system with an origin on the surface of the central body with topocentric axes rotated on a clock angle.
 Specify the central body, angle, and the latitude, longitude, and altitude of the origin.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: VectorGeometryToolSystemOnSurface

 Overview
 --------